justeat/Shock/README.md

 * ⭐️ **Shock now supports parallel UI testing!**: Shock can run isolated servers in parallel test processes.
 See below for more details!

+* 🔌 **Shock can now host a basic socket**: In addition to an HTTP server, Shock can also host a socket server for a variety of testing tasks.
+See below for more details!

 ## Installation

 ### cocoapods